Irish Soda Farls Recipe

 Traditional Irish Soda Farls Recipe Loved Across Ireland

 It is easy to make and will give you a real taste of Irish cooking in your home.
-I hope you try how to make soda farls to see for yourself.
+I hope you try making soda farls yourself.

-Traditionally cooked on a cast Iron hot plate over an open fire these Irish Soda Farls are a great way of making a delicious bread on your stovetop.
+Soda Farls were traditionally cooked on a cast Iron hot plate over an open fire.
+The Irish Soda Farls in this recipe make delicious soda farls on your stovetop at home.

-This traditional Irish Soda Farls recipe uses basic ingredients such as flour, salt, baking soda and buttermilk to create a bread that has lightly risen and a unique taste.
+This traditional Irish Soda Farls recipe uses ingredients such as flour, salt, baking soda and buttermilk to create a lightly risen bread with a unique taste.

-Baking soda and buttermilk has been used in Irish cooking for generations as a raising agent for bread such as our traditional Irish Soda Bread, to Irish buttermilk Scones.
-The buttermilk adds a slightly sour flavour while acting as an acid to get the baking soda to activate and do its magic.
+Baking soda and buttermilk have been used in Irish cooking for generations as raising agents for bread, such as our traditional Irish Soda Bread and Irish buttermilk Scones, (recipes available in links provided).
+The buttermilk adds a slightly sour flavour while acting as an acid to get the baking soda to activate.

 How to Make Soda Farls

-Below you will find a very easy-to-follow recipe that will teach you how to make soda farls in your own home.
+Below is a very easy-to-follow recipe to teach you how to make soda farls in your home.
 It is a straightforward method and is excellent on the weekends, especially after a few pints the night before.

 I hope you try this recipe and enjoy it.